tadeugarcia/portfolio/index.md

 [![Mobile Website for Pontifical Catholic University of Rio de Janeiro (PUC-Rio) showcasing postgraduate courses and Master in Digital Transformation program.](assets/images/project-1/post.webp)](project-1.html)

-### Payment of outstanding fees
+### Premium Posgraduate Redesign
-Streamlining the process for students to pay outstanding tuition fees before re-enrolling for the next term.
+In this redesign, the navigation flow and the entire course purchase process were completely revamped.
 [View project](project-1.html)

 ## More about me